comsystan/comsystanj/description/sig-description.md

 - Computes descriptive statistics of signals.
 - Signals should be opened with the CSAJ Signal Opener
 - Evaluation of Entire signal or Subsequent/Gliding boxes
-- Note: For Subsequent/Gliding box
+- Notes for Subsequent/Gliding box:
   - Only Medians, Means and SDs are computed
   - The number of subsequent boxes is (signal length)/(box size)
   - The number of gliding boxes is (signal length)-(box size)